emrementese/emrementese/README.md

 - ∞: I have worked extensively on the usage of Meta platform products for a long time.
 If you encounter obstacles in API integrations of Instagram, Facebook, WhatsApp, and other Meta products, I can provide remote support to your organization in both business and development stages.

 - : If you're stuck in the process of publishing & distributing an app for your institution, organization, or yourself on iOS or any Apple platform, I can provide remote support to help you through the process.

+- 📱: Not only Meta but also Twitter, LinkedIn, TikTok, YouTube, Telegram, Discord, and email integrations have been part of my work.
+I can provide support for your organization's integration issues.

 ### Others Languege